 What does a discolored dog tooth mean for your pet?

 A discolored dog tooth can be extremely concerning for pet owners, and for good reason.
-A discolored tooth can occur for a number of different reasons and should be checked out by a veterinarian trained in dentistry as soon as you notice the discolored tooth.
-Discolored teeth can be an array of colors—grey, pink, purple, brown, or black.
+A yellow, black, or otherwise discolored dog tooth can occur for a number of different reasons.
+Even if you suspect you know the cause, your pup’s discolored teeth should be immediately checked out by a veterinarian trained in dentistry.

 Read on to find out more about the types and causes of discolored dog teeth and the impact this health issue could have on your pet.